meltyourface/blank/posts/Warrior/Martial-Meditation-Techniques-for-Warrior-Mental-Fortitude/index.md

 Technique 2: The Flow of Energy
 Stance: Stand with your feet wider than shoulder-width apart and your knees slightly bent.
 Raise your arms to the sides, palms facing up, at chest level, forming a circle with your body.

-Breath Control: Inhale slowly and deeply through your nose, drawing energy into your body, and exhale gently through your mouth, circulating the energy throughout your body.
+**Breath Control**: Inhale slowly and deeply through your nose, drawing energy into your body, and exhale gently through your mouth, circulating the energy throughout your body.

 **Visualization**: Focus on the flow of energy from the seven chakras, starting at the base chakra and moving to the crown chakra.
 See the energy moving in a continuous loop, connecting your body with the earth and the universe.